Mike Toglia Player Props: Rockies vs. Nationals

 Mike Toglia At The Plate

-- Toglia is hitting .154 with a double, a home run and four walks.
+- Toglia has a double, a home run and four walks while hitting .163.

-- In five of 13 games this year, Toglia has had at least one hit, including one game with multiple hits.

-- He has hit a long ball in one of 13 games, and in 2.3% of his plate appearances.
+- Toglia has picked up a hit in six games this season (42.9%), including one multi-hit game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.